alphalm4/CatBench/README.md

 ## Overview
 ![CatBench Schematic](assets/CatBench_Schematic.png)
-CatBench is a comprehensive benchmarking framework designed to evaluate Machine Learning Interatomic Potentials (MLIPs) for adsorption energy predictions.
+CatBench is a comprehensive benchmark framework designed to evaluate Machine Learning Interatomic Potentials (MLIPs) for adsorption energy or other reaction energy predictions.
 It provides tools for data processing, model evaluation, and result analysis.

 ## Usage Workflow

 ### 1. Data Processing
 CatBench supports two types of data sources:
+- A. Direct from Catalysis-Hub
+- B. User-caculated VASP Dataset

 #### A. Direct from Catalysis-Hub